Vartdal, Møre og Romsdal

-Sætre (also called Vartdal) is a village along the shore of the Vartdalsfjorden in the municipality of Ørsta, in Møre og Romsdal county, Norway.
-It is located in the Årset valley in the Vartdal district of Ørsta.
+Vartdal or Sætre is a village in Ørsta Municipality in Møre og Romsdal county, Norway.
+It is located along the shore of the Vartdalsfjorden in the Årset valley.
 The village sits along the European route E39 highway about 3.5 km northeast of the village of Flåskjer and about 4 km southwest of the village of Nordre Vartdal.
 The mountain Saudehornet is located about 7 km south of the village.

-The 0.75 km2 village has a population (2018) of 423 and a population density of 533 PD/km2.
+The 0.75 km2 village has a population (2024) of 400 and a population density of 533 PD/km2.

+History

-This village was the administrative centre of the former municipality of Vartdal from 1895–1964.
+This village was the administrative centre of the old Vartdal Municipality from 1895–1964.
+The village was known as Sætre for a long time.
+After the merger of Vartdal Municipality with Ørsta Municipality, the village area became commonly known as Vartdal since it was the centre of the old municipality.
+Statistics Norway still refers to the area as Sætre.